-DIY spoon plant markers
+DIY plant markers with spoons

 I’m so jealous of those of you that have fabulous outdoor gardens.
 Sure, I love the place I live and my patio, but I wish I had a better garden for sure.
 Gardening, especially weeding, relaxes me – I feel accomplished.